irban-jassal/Microsoft-365-Administration-Labs/Lab 4 - Exchange Online Mail Flow Rules/README.md

 **Purpose:**

-Automatically add a confidentiality disclaimer to messages sent outside the organization.
+Automatically append a confidentiality disclaimer to emails sent outside the organization.

 ---